TWINS 3, A’s 2

 • This was the 46th game played at site AZ18, good for 10th place on the all-time games hosted list.

-• This was the third SP78 game ever played on this date; the other games were played in 2012 and 2014.
+• This was the fourth game ever played on this date, and the first since 2015.

 • I created the ‘Morris the Cat Mask Day’ promotion after I’d recently found an old This Day in SP78 History comment made by my friend Steve P, after the Twins had spoiled a Cap Night game at Oakland earlier in the season.
 He wanted a ‘Spuds McKenzie Mask Night’ game to be ruined by the A’s the next time they played at Minnesota, but I reminded him that Spuds McKenzie wasn’t around in 1978, and that a Morris the Cat promotion would make more sense.
 I then discovered two things: Morris the Cat passed away in July of 1978, and the current slate of games I was playing in the AL included the last visit of the season by the A’s to Metropolitan Stadium!
 Thankfully, I hadn’t played that doubleheader yet, so I quickly added the Mask Day promotion to the schedule.